-Washington DC has a strong economy, bolstered by federal operations based in the city which account for as much as 25 percent of the city's employees.
-However, because only US citizens can take up government jobs, expats will need to look to other industries if they wish to take up employment in Washington DC.
-Luckily, there are other options, with sectors such as tourism and service also making up a significant part of the city's economy.
+Washington DC has a strong economy, bolstered by federal operations based in the city which account for more than 12 percent of the city's employees.
+That said, because only US citizens can take up government jobs, expats will need to look to other industries if they wish to find work in Washington DC.
+Luckily, there are other options, with sectors such as tourism and services also making up a significant part of the city's economy.

 Job market in Washington DC